-490 The completion of the risk description column is composed of four activities that are detailed in 491 NISTIR 8286A, Subsections 2.2.1 through 2.2.4.
+The completion of the risk description column is composed of four activities that are detailed in NIST IR 8286A, Subsections 2.2.1 through 2.2.4.
 The activities include:

-- Part A Identification of the organization's relevant assets and their valuation - Part B Determination of potential threats that might jeopardize the confidentiality, integrity, and availability of those assets - Part C Consideration of vulnerabilities or other predisposing conditions of assets that make a threat event possible - Part D High-level evaluation of the potential consequences if the threat source (part B) exploits the weakness (part C) against the organizational asset (part A)
+- Part A Identification of the organization's relevant assets and their valuation - Part B Determination of potential intentional/unintentional threats that might jeopardize the confidentiality, integrity, and availability of those assets - Part C Consideration of vulnerabilities or other predisposing conditions of assets that make a threat event possible - Part D High-level evaluation of the potential consequences if the threat source (part B) exploits the weakness (part C) against the organizational asset (part A)

-- 499 Information learned while developing the loss scenarios helps to complete Part D of the risk - scenario development, as depicted in Figure 4 By determining the various adverse impacts that - might occur whether by intentional attacks, natural events, or inadvertent errors the enterprise - will be able to support effective assessment, response, communications, and monitoring of - information security risks.
-Notably, the goal is not to determine the probability that such a risk - 504 could occur since that exercise is part of risk analysis.
-Rather, the analysis of business impact is - 505 to predetermine what the various effects might be in order to enable risk managers to decide how - critical and sensitive a particular business system is.
-Similar considerations apply to cyber- - 507 physical systems and operational technologies. - The risk management process relies on this foundation of asset categorization, enabling a tailored - and cost-effective approach to balancing risk and reward.
-Business impact drives categorization - 510 (sometimes called asset classification), which drives risk identification, which will later inform - risk response, risk monitoring, and communication. - Risk managers use their understanding of potential impacts to create the risk identification - scenarios that are recorded in the risk description column of the CSRR and to the record impact - value in the CSRR impact column.
-This information is recorded in the risk detail record (RDR), - including the primary adverse impact, secondary adverse impact, and other relevant fields within - 516 that template. - 517 Since business impact is directly based on the effect that uncertainty will have on key enterprise - functions, the analyst must gain the guidance of senior leadership regarding the determination of - assets that are critical or sensitive.
-The relative importance of each enterprise asset (and its - interdependencies and interconnections) will be a necessary input for considering the impact - portion of the risk description (Part D in Figure 4) in the CSRR.
-Through these processes, a BIA - supports communication and the prioritization of an enterprise approach to protecting and - monitoring critical and sensitive assets (e.g., high value assets, or HVAs) in light of the - 524 enterprise's mission.
+Information learned while developing the loss scenarios helps to complete Part D of the risk scenario development, as depicted in Figure 4.
+By determining the various adverse impacts that might occur - whether by intentional attacks, natural events, or inadvertent errors - the enterprise will be able to support effective assessment, response, communications, and monitoring of information security risks.
+Notably, the goal is not to determine the probability that such a risk could occur since that exercise is part of risk analysis.
+Rather, the analysis of business impact is to determine what the various effects might be in order to enable risk managers to decide how critical and sensitive a particular business system is.
+Similar considerations apply to cyber-physical systems and operational technologies.

+The risk management process relies on this foundation of asset categorization, enabling a tailored and cost-effective approach to balancing risk and reward.
+Business impact drives categorization (sometimes called asset classification), which drives risk identification, which will later inform risk response, risk monitoring, and communication.

+Risk managers use their understanding of potential impacts to create the risk identification scenarios that are recorded in the risk description column of the CSRR and to the record impact values in the CSRR impact column.
+This information is recorded in the risk detail record11 (RDR), including the primary adverse impact, secondary adverse impact, and other relevant fields within that template.

+Since business impacts are directly based on the effects that uncertainty may have on key enterprise functions, the analyst must gain the guidance of senior leadership regarding the determination of assets that are critical or sensitive.
+The relative importance of each enterprise asset (and its interdependencies and interconnections) will be a necessary input for considering the impact portion of the risk description (Part D in Figure 4) in the CSRR.
+Through these processes, a BIA supports communication and the prioritization of an enterprise approach to protecting and monitoring critical and sensitive assets (e.g., high-value assets, or HVAs) in light of the enterprise's mission.
-2.5 Business Impact Analysis in Terms of Criticality and Sensitivity

-- Based on the information stored, transmitted, or processed by the asset being analyzed, risk - 527 managers can determine the criticality and sensitivity of the system.
-The level of criticality can - be calculated by examining the detailed harms that would result from the loss of availability of - that asset.
-Similarly, the level of sensitivity can be calculated by examining the detailed harms - that would result from the loss of integrity or confidentiality of that asset.
-The factors that - determine severity are directly tied to the enterprise strategy (including the risk management - 532 strategy).
+2.5.
+Business Impact Analysis in Terms of Criticality and Sensitivity be calculated by examining the detailed harms that would result from the loss of availability of that asset.
+Criticality should consider IT systems and asset interdependencies.
+Similarly, the level of sensitivity can be calculated by examining the detailed harms that would result from the loss of integrity or confidentiality of that asset.
+The factors that determine severity are directly tied to the enterprise strategy (including the risk management strategy).